CarlBrendt/MDETR-SD_Inpainting/README.md

 1. Download the notebook and install requirement.txt . <br>
 In this cell, you should create a custom prompt to locate the desired object <br>
 ![Step 1](instruction/3.png)
-2. In this cell you need to provide a path to you local folder with any images <br>
+2. In this cell you need to provide a path to you local folder with any images or skip this cell <br>
 ![Step 1](instruction/21.png)
 3. These cell can be skipped or, if you want to run it, you need to change all the patches in it. <br>
 These cells are also an example of how you can run a diffusion model and generate a new photo with your own promt.
 In this way, you can create a custom photo.<br>